softwarerero/meteor-accounts-t9n/README.md

 ## Version 2.0.0
-- The second generation of meteor-accounts-t9n is able to run with `npm` alone.
-This means it can even be used with plan Node.js applications, not only within Meteor.js, see in `./examples/npm` how this could work.
+The second generation of meteor-accounts-t9n is able to run with `npm` alone.
+This means it can even be used with plain Node.js applications, not only within Meteor, see in `./examples/npm` how this could work.

 When using `npm` the translation files will not be loaded eagerly any longer.
 Several people asked for this feature to safe bandwidth and it is possible now, this closes #161.

-To make it work with `npm` the files have been translated to Javascript, so CoffeeScript is an optional dependency from now on.
+To make it work with `npm` the files have been translated to JavaScript, so if you use CoffeeScript you can require from the main directory and if you use JavaScript you would import/require from `build`.

-Reactivity for the language and translations are no longer available.
-This is a Meteor functionality which is not available in a plain Node environment, which also consumed a lot of resources and many applications never used it.
+Breaking change: Reactivity for the language and translations are no longer available.
+This used a Meteor functionality which is not available in a plain Node environment, which also consumed a lot of resources and many applications never used it.
 If this is a critical feature for somebody please open a ticket, this could be maybe implemented in a separate package.

+The `examples` show different use cases:

+- meteorPackage: This is way it has been used in former versions as a meteor package.
+- meteorNpm: Use t9n as npm package within Meteor.
+- nodeJS: Use t9n on the server, also with npm.
+- requireJS: Use t9n on the client with help of requireJS.

 ## Installation
 ```meteor add softwarerero:accounts-t9n```